Kirchberg, Luxembourg: History

+Etymology

+The most common explanation for the etymology of the name Kirchberg is that of a Germanic origin.
+Kirchberg, as well as Neudorf, belonged to the parish of Weimerskirch.
+As Neudorf did not have its own church for a long time, on Sundays its inhabitants had to climb the hill between them and Weimerskirch to get to the church there.
+Thus, according to this theory, the "Berg zur Kirche" ("hill to the church") became the "Kirchberg", the church hill.

+This theory is disputed by historian Jean Thoma, who points to the fact that Neudorf was only settled around 1795, nearly 30 years after a cadastral register already made mention of land on the Kirchberg.
+Thoma cites Jean-Paul Loos, who claims that in the case of Kirchberg, the particle 'Kirch' derives from the Latin scara, a kind of garrison posted at regular intervals along Roman roads, while 'berg' comes for the Celtic veredus, meaning a postal relay station.
+Thus, in Loos's explanation, 'Kirchberg' means "the postal relay station by the garrison".

+Early history

 Although Kirchberg is first mentioned in historical records in 1222, one may assume there was an earlier settlement there, due to its useful location close to the Roman road from Reims to Trier.
 Little now remains of this Kiemwee (Roman road), but around 1900 it was still a popular walking destination for the city's inhabitants.
 In that year, the historian Nicolas van Werveke declared in a speech: "Who among us does not know the Kiem of Grünewald, [...] it is so well preserved on the whole stretch of the plateau, to the point where it leaves the forest, that one may boldly consider this part of the road one of the best-preserved of Gaul."
-Kirchberg, as well as Neudorf, belonged to the parish of Weimerskirch.
-As Neudorf did not have its own church for a long time, on Sundays its inhabitants had to climb the hill between them and Weimerskirch to get to the church there.
-So the "Berg zur Kirche" ("hill to the church") became the "Kirchberg", the church hill.

-The isolated elevated position of the plateau made it an important defensive position and led to the 1732 construction of Forts Thüngen and Olizy in southeastern Kirchberg, as part of Luxembourg's impressive fortifications.
+The isolated elevated position of the plateau made it an important defensive position and led to the 1732 construction of Forts Thüngen and Olizy in southwestern Kirchberg, as part of Luxembourg's imposing fortifications.
 Its strategic importance was reaffirmed with several expansions to their battlements.
 However, much of Luxembourg's fortifications were destroyed following the 1867 Treaty of London.
 In 1875, the Parish Church of Our Lady, Refuge of the Sick (Note: The Parish Church of Our Lady, Refuge of the Sick is now grouped with other parishes in the pastoral community of Weimerskirch.
 It was the location of the only regular celebration authorised by the Archdiocese of Mass of the Roman Rite in its 1962 version (Tridentine Mass) until October 2014 when it was moved to the Church of St. Cunegonde`s in the nearby Luxembourg City district of Clausen.), was built to serve a small farming community that had established themselves in central Kirchberg.